SPARKS OF LIGHT

 Customisable templates and materials to help you plan and run a Sparks of Light outreach event.

+Around 35 people attended a Sparks of Light day at Saint Elphege’s Church in Wallington.
+Attendees came from across the Deanery to be a part of the day.
 The morning included an encouragement of how to invite people to come and see.
 The Church was then decorated, refreshments were readied and some even played music.
 The public were then invited into the Church.

 A steady flow of people entered the Church to light candles, say a prayer, speak to friendly volunteers or just be in the silence of the Church.
+The team invited people using the Sparks of Light template resources (find above on this page).

-Many wonderful conversations occurred.
 One local shop closed in order to bring their whole family into the Church.
 A young boy encouraged his mother to enter the Church.
 One family spoke to Fr Patrick about how they could come back to Church after some time away and asked about what Baptism preparation would look like.

 Reach out to us with any questions or further support.